 See also Phlebotinum du Jour (for more unlikely things that promote superpowers) and Deus Ex Nukina (for more things that nuclear power can arbitrarily solve).

 A Super Trope to Nuclear Nasty, which specifically talks about monsters created by radiation.
+Frequently this trope needs Radiation Immune Mutants as a Required Secondary Power.
 The predecessors to this trope are Lightning Can Do Anything and Chemistry Can Do Anything; before the discovery of nuclear power, electricity and chemicals were the go-to source for magical do-anything phlebotinum.

 Named for an obscure '80s alternative music hit, oxymoronic as it may seem to use "obscure" and "hit" in the same sentence.